charliezye/charlie-vault/Work/Job Search/B&D Job.md

 		1. Static parts of HTML and dynamic content
 		2. Equivalent of view in MVC

+#### Questions about John Finnegan

 #### Culture Fit Questions
+- Would love to hear more about your experience at Rittal and what inspired you to come to B&D to head up their IIoT solutions, saw you had over 20 years of experience there
+	- Read that you had responsibility for "entire US industrial market", including emergent software
+	- What insights did you bring and what do you think is necessary for success in the IoT field?
+	- Acquisition of GTI predictive
+		- Do they mainly only work on VibePro or are they also involved with OptiPro?
+		-
 - Who will I primarily be communicating with to meet needs (who is my top priority client)
 	- I assume I am building a product to the specifications of the companies buying it and your company management
 	- How will I be assisted in developing management vision into product that also meets needs of customers?